This is a collection of short stories that examine the complicated relationship between technology and humanity.

 September 29, 2019

 The high voltage of electrical currents running through the cables triggered a feeding reflex among sharks, resulting in a number of severed cables and electrocuted sharks.
+Protective sheathing was quickly added, yet the reliability of the new shield was never fully evaluated, and many sharks still attempt to bite down on the cables that exist today.

 Watch the video